 Make your everyday life easier - with regular acupressure against anxiety

-Acupressure can be used in various ways to relieve anxiety.
-One popular method is the use of acupressure mats, which are equipped with thousands of small spikes.
-You simply lie on them and they do their work: they relax your muscles and stimulate your circulation.
-This can not only promote your general well-being, but also reduce anxiety.
-You need to know this: Anxiety is often accompanied by physical symptoms such as muscle tension, headaches, insomnia and stomach problems.
-Acupressure can help alleviate these symptoms by reducing muscle tension, improving circulation and supporting the function of internal organs.
-The stimulation of acupressure points also releases endorphins, the body's natural painkillers and happiness hormones.
-These have a positive effect on mood, which can be particularly helpful for anxiety.
-Our tip: Beginners start with a mat with lots of points, as the pressure is distributed more comfortably here.
-Advanced users can relax perfectly on fewer tips.
-You can also use the short time-out on the mat to mentally "wind down" a little - with a short thought journey or meditation.
+Acupressure can be used in a variety of ways to relieve anxiety .
+One popular method is the use of acupressure mats , which are equipped with thousands of tiny spikes.
+You simply lie down on them, and they do their work: They relax your muscles and stimulate your circulation.
+This can not only promote your general well-being but also reduce anxiety.
+You should know that anxiety is often accompanied by physical symptoms such as muscle tension, headaches, insomnia, and stomach problems.
+Acupressure can help relieve these symptoms by reducing muscle tension, improving circulation, and supporting the function of internal organs.
+The stimulation of acupressure points also releases endorphins, the body's natural painkillers and feel-good hormones.
+These have a positive effect on your mood, which can be especially helpful for anxiety.
+Our tip: Beginners should start with a mat with lots of spikes. , as the pressure is distributed more comfortably.
+Advanced practitioners can relax perfectly even with fewer points .
+You can also use the short break on the mat to mentally "wind down" a little – with a short thought journey or meditation .
 The practice of acupressure also promotes mindfulness and awareness of your own body.
-By regularly taking time just for yourself, you develop a routine of self-care.
-In this way, you get to know your body better, which can also help you to better understand and control anxiety.
+By regularly taking time exclusively for yourself, you develop a self-care routine.
+This way, you get to know your body better, which can also help you better understand and control anxiety.